MohitBhimrajka/project-agora/adk_copilot/sub_agents/code_generator/style_guide.md

-# ADK Solutions Architecture: Style Guide & Constraints
+# ADK Solutions Architecture: Style Guide & Best Practices

-**Objective:** Generate a complete, high-quality, multi-file Python application using the Google Agent Development Kit (ADK) that can be run directly by the ADK CLI.
+**Objective:** Generate a complete, high-quality, multi-file Python application using the Google Agent Development Kit (ADK) that is robust, secure, and ready for use.

+---

-### Mandatory Project Structure
+### 1. Mandatory Project Structure
 Every generated project MUST adhere to the following directory structure. `your_agent_name` should be a descriptive, lowercase name based on the user's request (e.g., `weather_agent`).

 ```